mailsac/dracula/README.md

 ## Limitations

 Messages are sent over UDP and not reliable.
 The trade-off desired is speed.
 This project was initially implemented to be a throttling server, so missing a few messages wasn't a big deal.
+Also, UDP can cause TCP traffic on the same box to be slower under heavy load.
+This was ideal for our use-case, but may not be for yours.

 A message is limited to 1500 bytes.
 See `protocol/` for exactly how messages are parsed.

 The namespace can be 64 bytes and the data value can be 1419 bytes.

 The maximum entries in a key is the highest value of uint32.

+Authentication is just strong enough to make sure you aren't sending messages to the wrong server.
+It is assumed dracula is running in a trusted environment.

 ## License